 A Cautionary Tale, or Two

-There are many reason why airlines use graphics instead of written steps – particularly for international travel: graphics don’t require translation.
+There are many reason why airlines use graphics instead of written steps: graphics don't require translation.

 Think Like a Child

 We all understand that visuals are one of the best ways to convey information to kids.
 It’s why you don’t see children’s books filled with crossword puzzles.
 Authors of these books know that you capture a child’s attention with colorful pictures, not paragraphs.
 Yet somewhere up the ladder of “adult-ness,” this vanishes.
 We swap picture books for academic papers, colorful Lego instructions for text-heavy training manuals, and visual aids for spreadsheets.

 "65% of the population learns better with visuals."

 Not to knock spreadsheets.
 We love data.
 But text-only work instructions are insufficient when it comes to essential training materials — and your employees deserve better.

 Don't believe us?
 Scroll to the bottom of the page to see this article as an infographic.

 Our brains are primarily visual processors, not word processors.
 It makes sense if you think about it...we didn’t survive prehistoric predators by becoming expert book readers.